hummingbird-dev/hummingbird-treeview/README.md

   should be enabled and checked, set it to false if the node should be enabled and unchecked.
 Optionally set enableChildren to false or true, default is true.
 Additionally, enabling a parent nodes with all children disabled (enableChildren=false) is not allowed.
+  Also for any *hummingbird-end-node* enableChildren=true must be set to enable the node.
   Similar to the disableNode above it is possible to have a parent node disabled, while the children are enabled.
 In such a case full tri-state functionality is applied to that parent, but it is still not clickable, i.e. disabled.